About Us

 The second half of the farm was purchased two years later and the third cottage in 2006.
 The restoration process was complicated by the long distance and the Celtic Tiger.
 No one wanted to restore the old structures.
 It is believed that the original Killian Homeplace cottage was most probably part of Fermoyle House, the “big house”.
 The landed gentry were the Clarkes, Roman Catholics.
 In the corner of the Killian Homeplace property is the single remaining wall of the Roman Catholic chapel, shown on the Ordinance Survey of 1837.
 It was fitting that the first event at The Killian Homeplace was Mass, offered by neighbour and Marist priest, the late Father Tadhg Kenny.

 In 2002 Joan married widower, Christopher Clark, and a new chapter began.
 Restoration efforts on the first two cottages kicked into gear.
 In order to maintain the original blueprint of the ancestral homeplace, it was decided that the family home would be the cottage of Rita Shea Connolly, just across the road from TKH.
 Rita was a very important person in the life of so many people.
 Her wisdom, faith, love for children and steadfast loyalty endeared her to every person with whom she came in contact.
 Rita was singlehandedly responsible for Joan’s purchase of the second half of the homeplace farm.
-Preserving the Shea Homeplace and fields became the last piece of the puzzle.
+Preserving the Rita Homeplace and fields became the last piece of the puzzle.